paulofponciano/o11y-lab-prom-otel-loki-tempo/README.md

 kubectl apply -f istio-ingress-grafana.yaml
 ```

 * In the 'additionalScrapeConfigs' section of the values.yaml file, additional scrapes were added.
-The datasources are also added to the grafana in the 'additionalDataSources' section.
+The datasources are also added to the grafana in the 'additionalDataSources' section